-(3) Prevention of conflict of interest. (i) The Contractor shall not award a subcontract for construction to the architect-engineer firm or an affiliate that prepared the design.
-This prohibition does not preclude the award of a "turnkey" subcontract so long as the subcontractor assumes all liability for defects in design and construction and consequential damages.

-(ii) The Contractor shall not award both a cost-reimbursement subcontract and a fixed-price subcontract for construction or architect-engineer services or any combination thereof to the same firm where those subcontracts will be performed at the same site.
+- (i) Prevention of conflict of interest. (i) The Contractor shall not award a subcontract for construction to the architect-engineer firm or an affiliate that prepared the design.
+This prohibition does not preclude the award of a "turnkey" subcontract so long as the subcontractor assumes all liability for defects in design and construction and consequential damages. - (ii) The Contractor shall not award both a cost-reimbursement subcontract and a fixed-price subcontract for construction or architect-engineer services or any combination thereof to the same firm where those subcontracts will be performed at the same site.

 (iii) The Contractor shall not employ the construction subcontractor or an affiliate to inspect the firm's work.
-The contractor shall assure that the working relationships of the construction subcontractor and the subcontractor inspecting its work and the authority of the inspector are clearly defined.
+The Contractor shall assure that the working relationships of the construction subcontractor and the subcontractor inspecting its work and the authority of the inspector are clearly defined.

-(i) Contractor-affiliated sources.
-Equipment, materials, supplies, or services from a contractoraffiliated source shall be purchased or transferred in accordance with 48 CFR 970.4402-3.
+(j) Contractor-affiliated sources.
+Equipment, materials, supplies, or services from a contractor- affiliated source shall be purchased or transferred in accordance with 48 CFR 970.4402-3.

-(j) Contractor-subcontractor relationship.
+(k) Contractor-subcontractor relationship.
 The obligations of the Contractor under paragraph (a) of this clause, including the development of the purchasing system and methods, and purchases made pursuant thereto, shall not relieve the Contractor of any obligation under this contract (including, among other things, the obligation to properly supervise, administer, and coordinate the work of subcontractors).
 Subcontracts shall be in the name of the Contractor, and shall not bind or purport to bind the Government.

-(k) Government Property.
-The Contractor shall establish and maintain a property management system that complies with criteria in 48 CFR 970.5245-1, Property, and 48 CFR 52.245-1, Government Property.
+(1) Government property.
+The Contractor shall establish and maintain a property management system that complies with criteria in 48 CFR 970.5245-1, Property.

-(1) Indemnification.
-Except for Price-Anderson Nuclear Hazards Indemnity, no subcontractor may be indemnified except with the prior approval of the Senior Procurement Executive.
+(m) Indemnification.
+Except for Price-Anderson Nuclear Hazards Indemnity, no subcontractor may be indemnified except with the prior approval of the Head of the Contracting Activity, in consultation with the local legal counsel.

-(m) Leasing of motor vehicles.
+(n) Leasing of motor vehicles.
 Contractors shall comply with 48 CFR subpart 8.11 and 48 CFR subpart 908.11.